Dera (organisation): History

 The word Dera derives from the Persian word Derah or Dirah, which literally means a camp, abode, monastery or convent.

-The phenomenon of Dera, as sectarian institution, is not new in Punjab and it is much older than the Sikh faith and Panth.
-Deras in Punjab, before the Sikh faith, belonged to Sufi Pirs, Yogi Naths, and Sants of Bhakti movement.
-In Punjab, the popularity of Sufi Pirs/Sants or their Shrines can be seen through their veneration across the communities such as Hindu, Sikh and Muslim.
+The phenomenon of Dera, as sectarian institution, is not new in Punjab and it is much older than Sikhism.
+Deras in Punjab, before the Sikhism, belonged to Sufi Pirs, Yogi Naths, and Sants of the Bhakti movement.
+In Punjab, the popularity of Sufi pirs, sants or their shrines can be seen through their veneration across the communities such as Hindus, Sikhs and Muslims.
 Shrines of Sufis were known as khanqahs.
 The major function of khanqah was to provide relief to people of all communities, particularly the lower strata of different communities.
 Several khanqahs were built and facilities were provided to lower castes of Hindu populace in rural areas.
 Khanqahs with modest hospitality and generosity offered spiritual guidance, psychological support and counseling that was free and open to all people.
 By doing so, khanqahs challenged the establishment of stratified social structure either Hindu or Muslim societies.
 Soon, khanqahs became epicenters of socio-cultural and theological activities of people from all ethnic and religious backgrounds and genders.
-Sufi shrines of Sakhi Sarvar Sultan, Sheikh Farid, Bulhe Shah, Sheikh Fattha, Khwaja Khizr, and Five Pirs (Panj Pir) were the manifestation of the shared devoutness of Punjabis.
+Sufi shrines of Sakhi Sarvar Sultan, Sheikh Farid, Bulleh Shah, Sheikh Fattha, Khwaja Khizr, the Panj Pir (Five Pirs) were the manifestation of the shared devoutness of Punjabis.

-During the lifetime of the Sikh Gurus, several deras had been established, many of them by the rival claimants to the "Guru" title.
+During the lifetime of the Sikh Gurus, several deras were established, many of them by the rival claimants to the Guru Gaddi (Guru-seat, the throne of the Sikh gurus).
 These deras included those of the Udasis, the Minas, the Dhirmalias, the Ramraiyas, the Handalis, and the Massandis.
 During the consolidation of the Sikh religion, several more deras cropped up.
-These included the deras of Bandei Khalsa (Bandapanthis), Nanakpanthis, Sewapanthis, Bhaktpanthi, Suthrashahi, Gulabdasi, Nirmalas and the Nihangs.
+These included the deras of Bandai Khalsa (a sect who proclaimed Jathedar Banda Singh Bahadur as the 11th guru), Nanakpanthis, Sewapanthis, Bhaktpanthi, Suthrashahi, Gulabdasis, Nirmalas and the Nihangs.

 19th century onwards, several more deras came into being.
-The distinguishing characteristic of these new deras was that they acted as centres of Dalit mobilization.
-The majority of the followers of these deras were people of Dalit background, who had embraced Sikhism to escape the casteist Hindu varna system.
-However, they continued to experience social exclusion in the caste hierarchy of the Sikh society, which pushed them towards the deras and other organizations that promise social equality.
-The increasing politicization of the Sikh institutions - the Akal Takht and the SGPC - and their domination by Jat Sikhs has driven a large number of people to the Deras as well.
+The distinguishing characteristic of these new deras was that they acted as centres of Dalit mobilisation.
+The majority of the followers of these deras were people of Dalit background, who had embraced Sikhism to escape the oppresive Hindu caste system.
+However, they continued to experience social exclusion in the caste hierarchy of the Sikh society, which pushed them towards the deras and other organisations that promise social equality.
+The increasing politicisation of the Sikh institutions—the Akal Takht and the Shiromani Gurdwara Prabandhak Committee (SGPC) - and their domination by Jat Sikhs has driven a large number of people to the deras as well.
 The affluent Dalits among the Punjabi diaspora have also contributed to the growth of the deras.

 Major deras

-According to a 2006-2007 study, there were more than 9,000 Sikh and non-Sikh deras in the rural areas of Punjab.
-A number of deras are also located in the neighbouring states of Haryana, Rajasthan and Uttar Pradesh.
+According to a 2006–2007 study, there were more than 9,000 deras in the rural areas of Indian Punjab, including both those belonging to mainstream Sikhism and those outside of it.
+A number of deras are also located in the neighbouring Indian states of Haryana, Rajasthan and Uttar Pradesh.